Albert-R-Wang/code-portfolio/README.md

 # Code Portfolio

 This repository is a curated collection of code and projects I developed during and beyond my PhD at the University of Wisconsin–Madison.
 It includes learning exercises, side projects, and research scripts not included in published work.
-This repository serves as a public portfolio of my coding experience and ongoing exploration of data science and analytical methods in cancer research.
+This repository serves as a portfolio of my coding experience and ongoing exploration of data science and analytical methods in cancer research.
+It is actively maintained and updated as new work is completed.

 ## Contents